Gheorghe Pintilie: Downfall and final recovery

+The Pintilie family occupied a three-bedroom house at 24 Grigore Mora Street (in Aviatorilor quarter), until moving out in 1974.
 "Neither completely annihilated nor entirely forgiven", beginning in 1979 the Securitate general found himself placed under constant surveillance by his former subordinates.
 Deletant describes Pintilie's final decades as "solitary, drunken stupor."
 The same is recounted by Tismăneanu, who describes Pintilie, now isolated in his new home on Kiseleff Road, as falling back into a "state of prostration, alcohol-driven apathy and feigned amnesia".
 The same author alleges that "Pantiușa" was allowing himself a familiarity with anti-communist messages, tuning into Radio Free Europe "for hours on end."
 The aging Pintilie also agreed to have interviews with Câmpeanu, who was interested in documenting the reasons behind Ceaușescu's ascent.
 As reported by his guest, he was downplaying claims that Dej had ever groomed Ceaușescu as his successor.

-General Pintilie died in Bucharest on August 11, 1985.
+General Pintilie had raised his two adoptive children as atheists—while allowing them some exposure to his in-laws' staunchly Orthodox Judaism.
+He outlived his boy, Radu, who died at some point in the late 1970s or early 1980s, but saw his daughter, Ioana, training as an architect.
+He did not object to her marrying a Jewish man and following him to Israel, though he always missed her presence.
+The former Securitate chief died in Bucharest on August 11, 1985.
 Oprea believes that this happened at a villa in Primăverii, "after a long and solitary drinking binge, an unfiltered cigarette always hanging in the corner of his mouth, down to his final hours."
+Such accounts are partly corrected by Ioana, who reports that her father was brought down by heart and lung issues which had begun during his prison years.
+By the time of his death, he had suffered four preinfarctions.